RagnarB83/ash-documentation/docs/Highlevel-density-analysis.rst

 For CC methods, the energy is calculated by default and additionally a linearized density is calculated by default.
 Additional equations have to be solved to define a more correct CC density.
-Densities are not always available for all CC truncations.
+ Densities are only available for the CCSD truncation in ORCA version 5.

 .. code-block:: text